 - This bill deals with the criminal offenses of kidnapping minors for the purpose of sexual activities.
 Kidnapping a minor is itself a misdemeanor offense and the guilty offender is subjected to 10 years of imprisonment.
-The Senate bill 454 increased the punishment of 10 years to 25years of imprisonment, if individual is found guilty of involving a minor into prostitution.
+The Senate bill 454 increased the punishment of 10 years to 25years of imprisonment if an individual is found guilty of involving a minor into prostitution.

 - Senate Bill 818:

-- This bill deals with establishment of human trafficking for the victims where the actual address of the victim is kept confidential.
+- This bill deals with the establishment of human trafficking for the victims where the actual address of the victim is kept confidential.